boid-com/OKChain-stats/README.md

 ## OKChain-stats

 This repo was created for the OKchain Hackathon 2020 (https://www.okex.com/academy/en/the-first-okchain-hackathon-campaign-announcement)
+This project is a proof of concept to show how okchain specific information can be injected into a prometheus timeseries db and visualized via Grafana for analysis.

 The following steps are need to install the full setup: